Alexandria Ocasio-Cortez: Personal life

 After the death of Ocasio-Cortez's father in 2008, her mother and grandmother moved to Florida due to financial hardship.
-She still has family in Puerto Rico, where her grandfather was living in a nursing home before he died in the aftermath of Hurricane Maria.
+She still has family in Puerto Rico, where her grandfather lived in a nursing home before he died in the aftermath of Hurricane Maria.
 Ocasio-Cortez has said that "to be Puerto Rican is to be the descendant of ...
 African Moors [and] slaves, Taino Indians, Spanish colonizers, Jewish refugees, and likely others.
 We are all of these things and something else all at once—we are Boricua."
-She has said she has some Sephardic Jewish ancestry.
+She has said that her family has Sephardic Jewish ancestry.

 Ocasio-Cortez is a Catholic.
 She discussed her faith and its impact on her life and her campaign for criminal justice reform in a 2018 article she wrote for America, the magazine of the Jesuit order in the United States.

+Ocasio-Cortez began dating Riley Roberts while they were both attending Boston University.
+They broke up after graduating, but later rekindled their relationship.
+Roberts moved to New York City to be with her and the couple lived in a one-bedroom apartment in Parkchester, the Bronx.
+In January 2020, they acquired a French Bulldog named Deco, after the Art Deco movement.
+Ocasio-Cortez and Roberts became engaged in Puerto Rico in April 2022.
+The couple ended their engagement in 2024.

-During the 2018 election campaign, Ocasio-Cortez resided in Parkchester, Bronx, with her partner, web developer Riley Roberts.
-They became engaged in April 2022 in Puerto Rico.
-In May 2025, it was reported that Ocasio-Cortez lives in East Elmhurst, Queens.
+In May 2025, it was reported that Ocasio-Cortez lived in East Elmhurst, Queens.
+In August 2026, she announced that she intended to freeze her eggs and began documenting the process on Instagram to educate women about their reproductive options.

-In 2021, the watchdog group OpenSecrets, analyzing financial disclosure forms, ranked Ocasio-Cortez one of the least wealthy members of the 116th Congress, with a maximum net worth of $30,000.
+Based on her 2018 financial disclosure, OpenSecrets estimated that Ocasio-Cortez had a net worth of no more than $30,000, placing her among the least wealthy members of the 116th Congress.

+In February 2021, Ocasio-Cortez said that earlier in her life she had been sexually assaulted.
+In 2022, she elaborated that, when she was 22 or 23, she had been raped by a man she was dating at the time and that the assault had been "pivotal" in leading her to run for office, though she did not realize that at the time.
+She said she did not report the assault to police and that the man later denied raping her when she confronted him about the incident.

-In February 2021, Ocasio-Cortez said that she had been sexually assaulted.
-That May, she said that she had been in psychotherapy after the January 6 United States Capitol attack, which she called "extraordinarily traumatizing", saying she "did not know if I was going to make it to the end of that day alive".
+In February 2021, Ocasio-Cortez recounted her experience of the January 6 United States Capitol attack in an Instagram Live broadcast.
+She called Republicans' statements about the attack the "tactics of abusers" and related them to her experience of sexual assault.
+In May 2021, she said that she had undergone psychotherapy after the attack, which she called "extraordinarily traumatizing", adding that she "did not know if I was going to make it to the end of that day alive".

 Ocasio-Cortez is a fan of the New York Yankees.
-She has a pet French Bulldog named Deco, after the Art Deco movement.